hydroGR/evalhyd/__source/r/functions/evalhyd--evald.rst

          parameter guarantees the reproducibility of the metric values between calls.

+      diagnostics, optional
+         A string vector of evaluation diagnostics to be computed.
+         shape: (diagnostics,)

+         .. seealso:: :doc:`../../functionalities/diagnostics`

    :Returns:

-      A list of numeric arrays containing evaluation metrics computed in the same order as given in *metrics*.
+      A list of numeric arrays containing evaluation metrics computed in the same order as given in *metrics*, followed by evaluation diagnostics in the same order as given in *diagnostics*.
+      shape: [(series, subsets, samples, {components}), ...]

    :Examples: